 by Charleen Burghardt

-Mother’s Day is upon us; it is a time of celebrating and honoring the special mother in our lives.
+Mother’s Day is upon us; it is a time to celebrate and honor the special mother in our lives.
 If your mother is alive, be thankful and relish your time with her.
-What a gift to have your grandmothers or mother-in-law.
+What a gift to have your grandmother or mother-in-law.
 Maybe you have someone who has been like a mother to you.
 Express your gratitude to them on this day to acknowledge mothers.
 Their presence is a blessing in our lives.

 But this day can be painful for some.
 With that in mind, I want to extend recognition to those for whom Mother’s Day can be challenging.
 To those who lost their mothers or those navigating strained relationships with their mothers or children, your experiences are valid and worthy of acknowledgment and honor.